 - Page numbers: recommended

 5. Graphics: Any tables, figures and illustrations must be submitted in final form and appended to or embedded within the narrative.
-Graphics count toward the 12-page limit of the proposal narrative.
+Graphics and tables count toward the 12-page limit of the proposal narrative.
 The list of references do not count toward the 12-page limit.

 We recommend that eSeaGrant users access the system, review submission requirements within it, and start to upload necessary documents well in advance of the submission deadline.
 This will give users the opportunity to obtain any necessary clarification or assistance before the deadline.
 The submission deadline will not be extended.